Home

 By 1870, Felix and Margaret were living in Newark with their two small children, Felix Greuter Jr. , born in Newark in 1867 and Margaret (Maggie) Greuter, born in Newark on April 5, 1868.
 Felix Sr. was working as a "maker of harness ornaments."
 By 1880, he was employed as a "milk dealer."
 He and Margaret were then living at 393 South 8th Street, with Felix Jr. (13), Maggie (12) and three more children, Herman Greuter, born July 8, 1874, Annie Greuter, born May of 1876, and Mary Greuter, born around 1878.
 Young Felix was employed as a "ledger maker."

 The Bauers and the Greuters lived less than a mile from each other in Newark.
-Around 1885, 22-year-old Frank Bauer married 17-year-old Maggie Greuter.
-They had three children, George Bauer (November 15, 1886), my great-grandmother Anna Bauer (April 1, 1888) and Frank Greuter, Jr. (January 19, 1891), before Frank Sr. died of kidney disease on April 23, 1894.
+On June 28, 1863, Christian and Catherine Bauer's third child was born.
+They named him Frank Bauer.
+He was my great-great grandfather.
+Early in his teens, he began working as a hat sizer, just like his father.
+Around 1885, 22-year-old Frank married 17-year-old Maggie Greuter.
+They had four children.
+The first three were George Bauer (November 15, 1886), my great-grandmother Anna Bauer (April 1, 1888) and Frank Greuter, Jr. (January 19, 1891), before Frank Sr. died of kidney disease on April 23, 1894.
 He was only 30 years old.
 This was just six weeks after 3-year-old Frank Jr. died from meningitis on February 8.
 1894.
 Father and son are buried at Woodland Cemetery in Newark.
-Maggie was pregnant at the time and when daughter Marie Greuter was born on November 23, 1894, Maggie was left alone at 26 to raise little George, Anna and Marie.
-Less than two years before she lost her husband, Maggie's father, 53-year-old Felix Greuter, Sr. died on November 14, 1892.
-He is also buried at Woodland Cemetery.

 By 1900, the two widows, Margaret (Surbeck) Greuter and her daughter Maggie (Greuter) Bauer were living at the family home at 393 South 8th Street in Newark.
 Living with them were 17-year-old Charles Greuter and 15-year-old Henry Greuter, born to Margaret and Felix in 1883 and 1884 respectively; their first daughter Annie and her husband Otto Bevensee and their children Henry Bevensee (4) and Frederic Bevensee (3); and Maggie's children Annie (12) and Marie (5).

 In fact, George Bauer shows up on the 1910 Census with his new wife, Katie (Katherine Van Driel).
 Katie was born in Newark on February 22, 1890, the daughter of Fred Van Driel and Attilie Gilligan.
 At the time of the Census, they were living just west of Newark at 22 South 21st Street in Irvington.
 George was employed as a house painter.
 The couple married November 27, 1909.
 At that time, George was living with his parents at 47 Grove Street in Irvington, while Katie was living with her mother, Attilie, at 118 21st Street in Irvington.
 The marriage took place at 35 Blum Street in Newark.
-George and Katie had three children: Katherine M. Bauer, born December 19, 1910; Anna M. Bauer, born October 2, 1915; and Leona M. Bauer, born October 17, 1917.
+George and Katie had three children: Catherine M. Bauer, born December 19, 1910; Anna M. Bauer, born October 2, 1915; and Leona M. Bauer, born October 17, 1917.
 Eventually, the family moved to 941 Grove Street in Irvington.

 On October 10, 1919, Margaret (Surbeck) Greuter died in Newark at the age of 76.
 She is buried at Woodland Cemetery.